-The tax treatment of the acquisition, holding and subsequent transfer of the Preferred Securities and Common Shares is summarised below and is based on the tax regime applicable pursuant to Royal Legislative Decree 5/2004 of 5 March approving the consolidated text of the Non-Resident Income Tax Law (Impuesto sobre la Renta de los no Residentes), Royal Decree 1776/2004 of 30 July approving the Non-Resident Income Tax Regulations, Law 19/1991 of 6 June approving the Wealth Tax Law (Impuesto sobre el Patrimonio) and Law 29/1987 of 18 December 1987 approving the Inheritance and Gift Tax Law (Impuesto sobre Sucesiones y Donaciones).
+The tax treatment of the acquisition, holding and subsequent transfer of the Preferred Securities and Common Shares is summarised below and is based on the tax regime applicable pursuant to Royal Legislative Decree 5/2004 of 5th March approving the consolidated text of the Non-Resident Income Tax Law (Impuesto sobre la Renta de los no Residentes), as amended by Law 26/2014 of 27th November, Royal Decree 1776/2004 of 30th July approving the Non-Resident Income Tax Regulations, Law 19/1991 of 6th June approving the Wealth Tax Law (Impuesto sobre el Patrimonio) and Law 29/1987 of 18th December, 1987 approving the Inheritance and Gift Tax Law (Impuesto sobre Sucesiones y Donaciones).

-Consideration has also been given to Spanish legislation on the issuance of preferred securities and debt securities issued by Spanish financial and non-financial listed entities, either directly or through a subsidiary (Law 13/1985, as amended, and RD 1065/2007 (as amended by RD 1145/2011), approving the General Regulations relating to tax inspection and management procedures and developing the common rules of the procedures to apply taxes).
+Consideration has also been given to Spanish legislation on the issuance of preferred securities and debt securities (Law 10/2014, and RD 1065/2007 (as amended by Royal Decree 1145/2011), approving the General Regulations relating to tax inspection and management procedures and developing the common rules of the procedures to apply taxes).